 My husband and I L-O-V-E chimichurri sauce.
 My daughter loves the sauce but also pasta and shrimp.
 Since we always say Chimichurri Sauce would be great on just about anything, we decided to use it in this Chimichurri Shrimp Pasta dish – and it is phenomenal.

 Chimichurri is an Argentinian sauce typically served alongside grilled steaks, lamb, chicken or even pork sausages but we eat it with just about anything.
 My daughter likes it best on a grilled slice of garlic bread.
 Yes, this sauce is just that good.
 So good, in fact, that we’ve even caught her licking the bowl but who could blame her?!

-The best part about chimichurri is that the sauce comes together quickly with the aid of my food processor.
+The best part about chimichurri is that the sauce comes together quickly with the aid of my food processor (affiliate link).
 Chimichurri sauce recipes vary from family to family but for my chimichurri sauce, I use parsley, cilantro, fresh garlic, onion, salt, pepper, some red wine vinegar and extra virgin olive oil.
 Some people add oregano but I just don’t care for the flavor so I leave it out.
 To spice it up, we add red pepper flakes but we omit this for the kids who don’t like it spicy.

 This week we decided to make some of our family favorites — shrimp pasta and chimichurri– and create this new dish.
 It was really good and both grown-ups and children alike were looking around for more.
 Of course, you could omit the shrimp entirely and have an extremely flavorful vegetarian dish as well.

 Chimichurri pairs well with shrimp and pasta and is easily adaptable to you tastes.